Text: Principles of Sedimentology and Stratigraphy (2012, 5th ed.) by Sam Boggs

 The KEELING CURVE - An amazing record of CO2 through time, from 800,000 years ago to the present

-EPA Acid Rain Page (see related: a simplified geologic map of the U.S.)
+EPA Acid Rain Page (see related: a simplified geologic map of the U.S.).
+See below for link to the NADP.

 PRISM Climate Data - Excellent source of data on precipitation ththrough time in the U.S.